The Prado Museum, Royal Palace & Plaza Mayor

 You may also want to try the gondola lift, the Teleférico de Madrid from 1969, connecting the Parque del Oeste with the Casa de Campo.

-You will set out in the morning for the Matadero Madrid, an unconventional art gallery and cultural centre located in the south of Madrid.
+You will set out in the morning for the Matadero Madrid, an unconventional art gallery and cultural centre in the south of Madrid.
 You can take the metro from central Marid to the Legazpi metro station.

 The place is today a thriving creative and multidisciplinary space for experimental and avant-garde art.
-It comprises a huge exhibition area, artistic works, performing arts and theatrical workshops in the Naves Matadero buildings, creative design in the Central de Diseño building, innovative visual arts in the Cineteca, as well as a literature collection in the Casa del Lector building.
+It comprises a vast exhibition area, artistic works, performing arts and theatrical workshops in the Naves Matadero buildings, creative design in the Central de Diseño building, innovative visual arts in the Cineteca, as well as a literature collection in the Casa del Lector building.

 It is a site which encourages public involvement and participation – and a favoured location to attend concerts and shows.
 Unarguably, it is a fascinating and different side of cultural Madrid!

 On the last weekend of every month, the Mercado de Productores, a farmers’ market, takes place at Matadero Madrid.
-Here you will find abundant fresh local produce and goods from artisan craftsmen.
+Here, you will find abundant fresh local produce and goods from artisan craftsmen.

-At this location Saint Francis of Assisi arrived in the 13th century in connection with his pilgrimage to Santiago de Compostela – which was the foundation of the convent.
+At this location, Saint Francis of Assisi arrived in the 13th century in connection with his pilgrimage to Santiago de Compostela – which was the foundation of the convent.
 Four temples have been erected here, the last and current one being a Franciscan Order basilica dating back to the 18th century.
 It was designed in a neoclassical style based on a design by Francisco Cabezas.

 The Mercado de San Miguel in the heart of Madrid is next.
 It is also here on the famous market that you may be tempted to have lunch!

-The second church you will admire today is the Almudena Cathedral a few hundred metres away.
+The second church you will admire today is the Almudena Cathedral, a few hundred metres away.
 It is also a Catholic church and the seat of the Roman Catholic Archdiocese of Madrid.

-The Plaza Mayor is always bustling with people and it is the perfect place to do some people-watching right in the centre of Madrid!
+The Plaza Mayor is always bustling with people, and it is the perfect place to do some people-watching right in the centre of Madrid!

-All close to the Plaza Mayor you will find another one of the grand squares in Madrid, the semi-circular Puerta del Sol, also a busy place in the city.
+All close to the Plaza Mayor, you will find another one of the grand squares in Madrid, the semi-circular Puerta del Sol, also a busy place in the city.
 The Kilómetro Cero is the centre of the radial network of the roads in Spain – from where all distances are measured.

-Another iconic thing on the square is the famous clock whose bells mark a Spanish tradition, namely the traditional eating of the Twelve Grapes, one for each chime at midnight on New Year’s Eve.
+Another iconic thing on the square is the famous clock whose bells mark a Spanish tradition, the traditional eating of the Twelve Grapes, one for each chime at midnight on New Year’s Eve.

 Meander around the remarkable square and pay attention to all the details!